Germany: Initial results show AfD set for second spot in eastern elections | DW | 01.09.2019

 Voting has ended in Saxony and Brandenburg, two states in the country's former east.
 Initial results suggest that the far-right AfD will become the second biggest party in both regions.

-Polls have closed in regional elections in Saxony and neighboring Brandenburg, both in the east of Germany.
+Polls closed on Sunday in regional elections in Saxony and neighboring Brandenburg, both in the east of Germany.
 Initial results have indicated that the center-right and center-left will stay on top despite their decline in popularity.

 The key takeaways so far: